conjugateprior/jca/README.md

 Specifically, the JDK.
 You can get the currently latest one [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) after accepting the terms and conditions radio button.

-Mac (and probably Linux) users will want to choose the link marked 'jdk-8u45-macosx-x64.dmg' and put the following lines in the `.bash_profile` file in their home directories
+Mac users will want to choose the link marked 'jdk-8u45-macosx-x64.dmg'.
+Mac (and probably Linux) users will also probably want to put the following lines in the `.bash_profile` file in their home directories

     export JAVA_HOME="`/usr/libexec/java_home -v 1.8`"
     export PATH=$JAVA_HOME/bin:$PATH